berkant0/iTunes-Search/README.md

 # iTunes-Search

-This project was made for Emlakjet to list music using "https://itunes.apple.com/" api.
+This project was made for music listing using Apple's "https://itunes.apple.com/" API.

 ## Clone Project
 ```cli